near/docs/docs/tutorials/test-your-smart-contracts.md

 In this tutorial we will write a very simple game with a shared world state.
 The world is represented as a square playing field with the only property available at each location is its "color".
 Some of you may recognize this as "place", which made its way around the Internet a while ago.

-Below is an example of a large scale version of this which was contributed to by multiple people.
+Below is an example of a large scale version to which many people contributed.

 ![space shuttle against starry sky](/docs/assets/spaceship-2.png)